danielaltamirano1993/Api-League-Of-Legends/README.md

 This frontend application with React.js is a practice carried out, for the consumption of APIs with a backend in Node .js.

-The resources used are AXIOS, REACT AND NODEJS.
+The resources used are AXIOS, CORS, EXPRESS REACT AND NODEJS.

 NODEMON was used for constant server restart.